t1m1t/batsu_app/README.md

 Batsu! is an application designed to help people keep accountable when meeting with others at created events.
 Within the application, users are able to create an event, invite other users, and track who arrives and who does not.
 Those that are late or do not show up will receive a punishment that is set within the application.
-The application uses GoogleMaps API to geo-locate the event's position, React.js and Redux for the logical application, and CSS3 for styling.
+The application uses GoogleMaps API to geo-locate the event's position, React.js and Redux for the logical application, and CSS3 and Bootstrap4 for styling.

 ### Producer
 - Eric